 For high density trees, there may be no need to increase output mid-season.
 Early in the season, wind travels relatively unimpeded in a high-density orchard and will blow spray off course, reducing coverage and requiring higher water volumes or possibly more air to compensate.
 As the trees fill in, the average wind speed is reduced and more spray can impact on the target.

 Mixing and Work Rate

 When the correct sprayer settings and volumes have been determined, the operator will mix their spray tank as they would for their typical application.
 The sprayer will likely cover more orchard than it has in the past, and the operator will have to re-assess how many tanks are required pre and post petal-fall.
-If your sprayer is employs conventional hydraulic nozzles (that is, it is not an ULV sprayer) It is not advisable to go below 400 L/ha (~40 gpa).
+If your sprayer is employs conventional hydraulic nozzles (that is, it is not a low-volume sprayer), it is not advisable to go below 400 L/ha (~40 gpa).

-This is where OrchardMAX (the free CAS calculator app) can help the operator choose the correct rates for each nozzle position and estimate work rate, tanks required, and any potential savings in product.
+This is where OrchardMAX (the free CAS calculator app) can help the operator ballpark the correct rates for each nozzle position and estimate work rate, tanks required, and any potential savings in product.

 Apple Orchard Case Study